Jorge Suárez Cáceres: District Senator: 2006–2008

 Suárez Cáceres decided to run for the position of District Senator, to fill the vacancy left by Sixto Hernández.
 On July 16, 2006, he was elected by his party and was sworn in on August 31, 2006.
 Another candidate, Sara Irizarry, presented a motion after July 16, to nullify the voting claiming there were irregularities in the process, but the motion was dismissed.

 With 30 years at the moment, Suárez became the youngest Senator of that term, and the second youngest to be sworn in the Senate in Puerto Rico.
 He has served as Speaker of his party in the Commissions of Commerce, Tourism, Urban Development, and Infrastructure; in the Joint Commission of Legislative Donations; and was also a member of several other commissions.

-Senator At-large: 2009–present
+Senator At-large: 2009–2013

 Suárez was sworn in for a second term on June 29, 2009, this time according to the Minority Law of Puerto Rico, to complete the delegation of nine senators for his party.